Woolloongabba, Brisbane, Queensland

-Next to the main TRI building, a 70,000 square feet bio-pharmaceutical manufacturing facility is being constructed, which will accommodate a mammalian biopharmaceutical production facility.
+A 70,000ft2 bio-pharmaceutical manufacturing facility was constructed next to the main TRI building.
+The new facility accommodates a mammalian biopharmaceutical production facility.
 The TRI facility is located near the Pharmacy Australia Centre of Excellence.
-It will cost $354m to construct.

-Groundbreaking for the construction was held in October 2010 and the project is expected to be completed by October 2012.
+Construction began in October 2010 and the project was completed in 2012.
 The land for the facility was donated by the Queensland government.

-The biopharmaceutical plant is estimated to cost A$65m ($50m) for construction.
-It is expected to be commissioned in 2013.
+The biopharmaceutical plant was built at a cost of A$65m ($50m) and was commissioned in October 2013.

 The Translational Research Institute project is sponsored by a joint venture between the University of Queensland’s Diamantina Institute, Mater Medical Research Institute (MMRI) and the Princess Alexandra Hospital’s Centres for Health Research, along with the Queensland University of Technology’s Institute of Health and Biomedical Innovation.

-The purpose of the project is to increase the investment as well as commercialisation of the medical breakthroughs in Australia, to improve disease-specific research networks of researchers and clinicians, as well as to improve the health standards of the Australians by introducing new medical prophylactic therapies and treatments.
+The purpose of the project is to increase the investment as well as commercialisation of the medical breakthroughs in Australia, to improve disease-specific research networks of researchers and clinicians.
+In addition, the project is for improving the health standards of Australians by introducing new medical prophylactic therapies and treatments.

-The TRI facility will be used for the discovery, production and testing of biopharmaceuticals and treatments.
-The research focus will be on cancer, diabetes, obesity and liver diseases, as well as on inflammatory diseases like HIV, malaria and bone and joint diseases.
+The TRI facilitates the discovery, production and testing of biopharmaceuticals and treatments.
+The research focus is on cancer, diabetes, obesity and liver diseases, as well as on inflammatory diseases such as HIV, malaria and bone and joint diseases.

-The biopharmaceutical manufacturing facility will assist new biologic drug developers to outsource the development, as well as provide technical and economical assistance.
-It will house a pilot plant to bring newly discovered drugs to pilot commercialisation.
+The biopharmaceutical manufacturing facility assists new biologic drug developers to outsource the development, as well as provide technical and economical assistance.
+It houses a pilot plant to help bring newly discovered drugs to pilot commercialisation.

 It aims to ensure Australian bioresearch progresses quickly from the lab work to late-stage research in a clinical setting using high-purity material.

-The TRI building will have a space of 32,000 square feet.
-It will have seven storeys, which include four floors of laboratory research, administration and teaching facilities.
-It can house about 700 researchers.
+The TRI building has a space of 32,000ft2.
+It has seven storeys, which include four floors of laboratory research, administration and teaching facilities.
+It houses approximately 700 researchers.

-It will also have an animal house, a cell therapies facility, staff support spaces, a large lecture theatre and advanced education facilities.
+It also has an animal house, a cell therapies facility, staff support spaces, a large lecture theatre and advanced education facilities.